health coach, meditation/yoga teacher since 1999

 Breath-based practices have supported us for thousands of years through all the "thousand joys and sorrows", of this life.

 These time-honored methods are designed for the best and worst of life.
-They work naturally to help us heal, mind and heart and body .... also to share and grow during the good times.
+They work naturally to help us heal, mind and heart and body .... also to share and grow during the most difficult as well as the easier seasons of our life.

 To maintain well-being, my clients practice at home, using personal guidance.
 Some just want a clearer mind and lighter heart, to discover and rediscover self-compassion.
 Others are navigating recovery from illness, or suffering from life trauma.

-I coach and teach in small groups, in coordination with psychotherapists, and one-to-one, online and live ... through the auspices of Tibet House and Nalanda Institute.
+I coach and teach in small groups, in coordination with psychotherapists, and one-to-one, online and soon, live!

 Mindfulness-based health coaching (Duke University certified health coach) DBT skills facilitator (Dialectical Behavior Therapy).